OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/event-hubs/event-hubs-management-libraries.md

     };
     ```

-1. Set hello `CreateOrUpdate` paraméterek tooyour megadott értéket.
+1. Állítsa be a `CreateOrUpdate` paramétereit, és a megadott értékeket.
     ```csharp
     var ehParams = new EventHubCreateOrUpdateParameters()
     {